-EFL Teachers often ask me how they can "fill up" a whole day of English.
+The prospect of a long English lesson can be intimidating.
+EFL Teachers often ask me how they can “fill up” a whole day of English.
 The idea of teaching students in a stimulating way for hours on end is daunting!
-Let's hear from this EFL teacher:
+So let’s hear from this EFL teacher:

-"Your games book is wonderful but my assignment is unique: I am teaching an intense ESL program to two sisters from Italy.
+“Your games book is wonderful, but my assignment is unique: I am teaching an intense ESL program to two sisters from Italy.
 Help!
 I have a certificate in ESL but have not had this scenario.
 One girl is 12 and the other 14.
 We are doing 4 hrs. a day, 5 days a week, for 2 weeks.
-This will require a lot of material to fill that many hours.
-Your book offers me a lot of games and activities, but any other suggestions would be appreciated.
+These hours will require a lot of material to fill each long English lesson.
+Your book offers me games and activities, but any other suggestions would be appreciated.

 Break the day down into separate lessons

-Take the first 4-hour slot and break it down into 4 separate lessons of 50 minutes, with a 10-minute break.
+Split the long English lesson into chunks.
+For example, take the first 4-hour slot and break it down into 4 separate lessons of 50 minutes, with a 10-minute break.
 That seems immediately much more manageable.
-Each session of 50 minutes should be completely different.
+But, of course, each session of 50 minutes should be completely different.

 The first session

-In the first hour I use intensive language games, presenting and drilling new language that you will use later in a skit.
-This requires full concentration and is intense for the students.
-Make sure students are on the move, not sitting passively.
+In the first hour, I use intensive language games, presenting and drilling new language that you will use later in a skit.
+These activities require intense concentration from the students.
+So, make sure students are on the move, not sitting passively.
 My language games books are perfect for varied, fun ideas.
 After 50 minutes, take a break!